Setting Up Postal as an SMTP Server

 A & AAAA

-We’ll begin by setting up four essential records: two A and two AAAA records.
+We’ll begin by creating two essential DNS records: an A record and an AAAA record:

 Record Type | Host | Value (IP Address) |